 Some bones and toys provide a great amount of mechanical action which helps to prevent and remove some plaque.
+You can check out my article The Natural Way to Avoid Costly Cleanings for some ideas.
 Although these products help, brushing is more productive.
 You might wonder why brushing is still so important.
 Most of us have a hand preference.
 Some of us write using the right hand while others are lefties.
 Many of us have a similar preference in such tasks as kicking a ball, looking through a camera lens, and chewing.
 Imagine yourself chewing gum.
 Do you favor one side versus the other?
 Likewise, when dogs chew on toys and bones, one side is sometimes cleaner that the other.
 By brushing, you can cover both sides.

 First I want to tell you what types of chews I don’t recommend.
 I don’t like chews that are like “Greenies” or “dental treats” – they typically have a lot of garbage in them.
 I don’t like Antlers because they are VERY strong so they can break teeth.
 I don’t like anything that has been smoked or flavored.
 Again, that has ingredients that are not healthy and not necessary.
 I don’t like ears, snouts, or hooves (they are just wasted parts).
 I HATE rawhide.
 Rawhide is VERY unhealthy and difficult to digest.
 They make dogs gassy and can cause stomach issues (diarrhea…).

 I sometimes give my dogs raw meaty bones and chewing goodies from Pawstruck.
 You can read about the products from Pawstruck in my article The Biggest Craze in Natural Dog Chews.
-For the best raw chews, you can check out the Raw Paw chews section.
+For the best raw chews, you can check out the Raw Paw chews section which I like most because of the variety and the high quality.
 Only Natural Pet also has a wonderful selection of chews.
 I love to give my dogs the Himalayan chews.
 They love them and they are not unhealthy.
 As with most bones and edible products, make sure that your dog doesn’t crack off small parts.
 Really good chewers can break them and small sharp pieces might be ingested.
 My dogs are not such great chewers so nothing breaks.
 I like bully sticks (aka wizzlers), tendons, tracheas, back muscle (straps), and of course – Himalayan chews.
 Although the treats are ok as treats, the chews will help to clean the teeth.
-Himalayan chews are very tasty; they are made with Yak’s milk..
+Himalayan chews are very tasty; they are made with Yak’s milk.
 When you look for these products you must read the details to make sure they do not have any “flavor” added and they are not smoked.
 Only Natural Pets carries plenty of chews.
 Remember to read the details and use my advice from the previous paragraph as a guide.
 I mostly give my dogs raw chicken necks, raw marrow bones, and other raw stuff.
 By far, raw bones are the very best for dental health.
 They are the safest (because they are raw) and they have natural enzymes that break down tartar and plaque.

 Tooth decay leads to loss of teeth and gum disease.
 As bacteria grows under the gum tissue, the teeth separate from the gum line causing infections to grow and spread further.
 The roots of the teeth become infected, weaken and to the point that the gums become unable to hold the teeth.
 Teeth rot and fall out.